 4. Talk to people

 All people.
-From fellow travellers in your hostel dorm, to cleaners, waiting staff and people on the street.
+From fellow travellers in your hostel dorm to cleaners, restaurant workers and people on the street.
 Such a huge bonus of the travel lifestyle is the amazing variety of people you’ll meet and the stories they have to share.
 Hearing about the backgrounds and upbringings of people from all walks of life is humbling and a lot of the time makes you even more thankful for how fortunate you really are.

 5. Give back to the places you visit

 That’s it.
 Such simple rules to abide by right?
 Keep them in mind when you’re moving from city to city, hiking through jungles, stood atop mountains or volcanos, and even when sitting on chicken buses for hours with sweat dripping down your back.
 It’ll make it worth it, I promise.
-Don’t forget, you can follow this blog for more updates on round-the-world-travel!
+Don’t forget, you can sign up to this blog for more updates on round-the-world-travel!